 Qualified tuition programs.
-State-sponsored plans to allow for higher education savings on a tax-advantaged basis.
+State-sponsored plans to allow for higher education savings on a taxadvantaged basis.
 While there is no federal tax deduction for contributions to these programs, states may provide a deduction from state income tax.

-Qualifying widow or widower.
+Qualifying surviving spouse.
 A filing status entitling the taxpayer with dependents to use joint tax rates for up to two tax years after the death of a spouse.